Age dissection of the vertical breathing motions in Gaia DR2: evidence for spiral driving: Introduction

 Theoretical efforts to understand the cause of vertical motions have explored both external and internal mechanisms.
-An interaction with a satellite or a dark matter subhalo can excite large-scale coherent vertical bending motions \citep[e.g., see][]{Gomezetal2013, Widrowetal2014, Donghiaetal2016, Chequersetal2018}.
-However bending motions can be produced by purely internal mechanisms, such as the bar \citep{khoperskov2019} or the warp (Khachaturyants et al. {\it in progress}).
-On the other hand, internal causes such as spiral density waves \citep{Debattista2014, Faureetal2014, Monarietal2016} or the Galactic bar \citep{Monarietal2015} and external mechanism, e.g., fly-by encounter with a satellite or passing of a dark matter sub-halo \citep{Widrowetal2014} have been proposed for exciting the breathing modes.
-Strong spirals drive large-scale vertical breathing motions ($|\avg{v_z}|~ \sim 5-20 \kms$); the amplitude of these vertical motions is small (but non-zero) near the mid-plane and it increases with distance from the mid-plane \citep{Debattista2014}.
+An interaction with a satellite or a dark matter subhalo can excite large-scale coherent vertical bending motions \citep[e.g., see][]{HunterandToomre1969,Araki1985,Mathur1990,Weinberg1991,Gomezetal2013, Widrowetal2014, Donghiaetal2016, Chequersetal2018}.
+However bending motions can be produced by purely internal mechanisms, such as the bar \citep{khoperskov2019} or the warp (Khachaturyants et al. {\it submitted}).
+On the other hand, internal causes such as spiral density waves \citep{Faureetal2014, Debattista2014, Monarietal2016} or the Galactic bar \citep{Monarietal2015} as well as external mechanisms, such as a fly-by encounter with a satellite or passing of a dark matter sub-halo \citep{Widrowetal2014}, have been proposed for exciting the breathing motions.
+Earlier studies by \citet{Siebertetal2011,Siebertetal2012} showed that spirals and bars can drive a large-scale gradient in the bulk radial velocity in the Milky Way.
+Strong spirals drive large-scale vertical breathing motions ($|\avg{v_z}|~ \sim 5-20 \kms$) as first shown by \citet{Faureetal2014}.
+Their semi-analytic models assumed a thin spiral structure with a small vertical extent.
+Their analytic treatment found that the breathing motions vary with distance from the mid-plane as $\tanh(z/z_0) \mathrm{sech}^2(z/z_0)$, where $z_0$ is the scale-height of the spiral.
+This peaks at $\sim 0.7 z_0$.
+At larger heights, this decreases as $\exp(-2z/z_0)$ \citep[see Eqs~10 \& 12 in][]{Faureetal2014}.
+The self-consistent simulations of \citet{Debattista2014}, instead, produced vertically extended spirals, which resulted in vertical motions that increase with distance from the mid-plane.
 The relative sense of the bulk motions, whether compressing or expanding changes across the corotation resonance (hereafter CR) of the spiral.
 Inside the CR, the vertical motions are compressive behind the peak of the spiral and expanding ahead of the spiral's peak.
-Outside the CR, the compressive and expanding breathing modes reverse their sense of occurrence \citep{Debattista2014}.
-Similar changes in the sense of the occurrence of compressive and expanding vertical motions across the CR has also been reported in the test-particle simulations of \citet{Faureetal2014}.
+Outside the CR, the compressive and expanding breathing motions reverse their sense of occurrence \citep{Faureetal2014, Debattista2014}.